On the validity of pre-trained transformers for natural language processing in the software engineering domain

 \subsection{Contextual Comparison}

 Next, we use the capability of the models to predict masked words.
 Tables~\ref{tab:positive}-\ref{tab:neutral} show ten examples of sentences for the positive, negative, and neutral category.

 The positive examples in Table~\ref{tab:positive} show that while the general domain BERT models are not as accurate with the identification of words from the within-domain context as the in-domain models BERToverflow and seBERT.
 This does not mean that BERT outright fails, but rather that the inferred are not completely unrelated, but also not directly on point.
 In comparison, BERToverflow and seBERT both almost always suggest reasonable completions.
 However, we also observe that either the larger set of training data or the larger model also allows seBERT to be more accurate in some cases.
-The last example gives the strongest indication for this: since BERToverflow was not trained on issue data, but only on Q\&A data from stack overflow, seBERT performs better in this context.
+Our sensitivity analysis with a smaller version of seBERT shows that likely both play a role, as the smaller model is almost equal, but worse in some nuances, i.e., handling of emoticons and opposites.
+The sensitivity analysis can be found in the supplemental material.
+The last example gives the strongest indication of the impact of using more data: since BERToverflow was not trained on issue data, but only on Q\&A data from Stack Overflow, seBERT performs better in this context.
 For this sentence, the general domain results from BERT are actually better than BERToverflow.
 Our interpretation of this is that this is caused by the context of the BERToverflow data: the criticality of issues is usually not discussed on Stack Overflow.
 Instead, users may ask regarding a certain problem, with other users responding that the bug is known.
 Thus, the association of ``This is a [MASK] bug'' with ``known'' makes sense.
 However, the second part of the sentence further clarifies this context as ``please address this asap''.
 Such a direct request to the developers does not make sense within the Q\&A context and could, therefore, not be considered by BERToverflow.
 In comparison, the seBERT data is aware of such direct communication with a development team and correctly infers that the missing word is likely the criticality of the issue, because it should be addressed as soon as possible.